Where will you be working?

 - A full-time job with a permanent contract.

-- Work that has an important social impact: you will be contributing to consumer protection.
+- Work that has an important social impact that will give you the opportunity to contribute to consumer protection.

 - A competitive salary package with a wide range of family-friendly and fringe benefits (including group and hospitalization insurance, reimbursement of public transport costs, budget-friendly company restaurant, contribution to your mobile phone and internet subscriptions, additional non-statutory holidays, bank holidays, etc.).